NikaGour/becode-exercice-boris/BECODE-TRAINING-BORIS-LORENZONETTO/Theory/how-does-the-internet-works.md

 LGTM

 this theory file has been reviewed by Etienne
+this theory file has been reviewed by Daniel Diaz (10/10 on gif usage)